yanweiw/picco/README.md

 |----------------------------------------------------|-------------------------|
 |Fig 3.
 Hovercraft setup|Fig 4.
 Triangular light setup|

 In the slow motion video below, I show the self-rotating hovercraft senses the three light sources by blinking the red LED in those directions (the green LED is for power and always on).
-The prolonged red LED trace marks the longest interval, indicating the hovercraft is to off center in that direction, and during which the second horizontal propeller will be activated to pull the hovercraft away from that direction, although this function is still under development.
+The prolonged red LED trace marks the longest interval, indicating the hovercraft is too off center in that direction, and during which the second horizontal propeller will be activated to pull the hovercraft away from that direction, although this function is still under development.

 [![video cover](image/video.png)](https://youtu.be/dKu8CtzP884)

-If you have any questions about my implementations, you can find me at my [portfolio page](https://yanweiw.github.io/).
+If you have any questions about my work, you can find me at my [portfolio page](https://yanweiw.github.io/).
 Cover photo credit to [Harvard SEAS](https://www.seas.harvard.edu/news/2014/08/self-organizing-thousand-robot-swarm).